Digital Marketing Geared towards the Mobile User Experience is Key

-For the past decade, digital marketing has become a necessary part of business.
+For the past decade, digital marketing has become a key function of business.
 This is due in part to the internet’s increasing ease of access to almost everyone around the globe.
 The modern internet as we know it is now 30 years old.
-It has evolved so much since it was first developed that in just a couple of decades, it is now the most used platform in communication, entertainment and of course business.
+It has evolved so much since it was first developed that in just a couple of decades, the world wide web is now the most used platform in information, communication, entertainment and of course business.

-The Importance of Having a Strong Digital Presence
+The Importance of Having a Strong Digital Marketing Presence

 If you are an entrepreneur, a strong online presence is essential in keeping your business visible and relevant.
 You can bet your bottom dollar that your competitors are also doing significant steps to achieve greater visibility.
 Getting your digital marketing strategy optimal is the best way to stay ahead of the curve.